ibm-messaging/mq-ansible/README.md

     ```
     ansible-galaxy collection install git+https://github.com/ibm-messaging/mq-ansible.git,main
     ```
-2. Be sure to update your ansible inventory `inventory.yaml` with the proper target hosts, as you'll refer to them while running the playbook:
+2. Be sure to update your ansible inventory `inventory.ini` with the proper target hosts, as you'll refer to them while running the playbook:
     ```
     [mqservers]
     my.mqserver-001.dev